multi-moduli-ntt-saber/multi-moduli-ntt-saber/unmasked/m4/README.md

 The second part is the numbers for each of the functionalities.
 They can be categorized into two groups:

+- Saber's `MatrixVectorMul` and `InnerProd`: These numbers depend only on the chosen security level.
+    - `MatrixVectorMul`.
+There are two numbers as follows.
+        - `MatrixVectorMul speed`: `MatrixVectorMul` with the most speed-optimized strategy -- A.
+        - `MatrixVectorMul stack`: `MatrixVectorMul` with the most stack-optimized strategy -- D.
+    - `InnerProd`.
+There are three numbers as follows.
+        - `InnerProd (Encrypt) speed`: `InnerProd` for encryption with the most speed-optimized strategy -- A. Note that one of the vectors is already transformed.
+        - `InnerProd (Decrypt) speed`: `InnerProd` for decryption with the most speed-optimized strategy -- A.
+        - `InnerProd stack`: `InnerProd` with the most stack-optimized strategy -- D. Note that such strategy results in the same implementation for `InnerProd` used in encryption and decryption.

 - Basic building blocks: These numbers are independent from the chosen security level and optimization strategy.
     - NTT-related.
 There are four numbers as follows.
         - `32-bit NTT`: 32-bit NTT defined over the modulus `3329 x 7681`